apribadi/prospero-challenge-renderer/README.md

 do one extra hop to find the argument that we need, instead of arbitrarily many extra hops.

-Also, in the backwards traversal we use a priority queue to determine which instruction to inspect next.
+Also, in the backward traversal we use a priority queue to determine which instruction to inspect next.
 A boring implicit binary heap turned out to perform the best out of a few priority queue implementations.